Jesssullivan/searchies/README.md

 - tailscale serve used for intra-node proxy action
 - httpd vhost used for tor

+### What it doesn't have:
+- No docker, no moocows
+- no moomoo barn or dedicated ingress solution
+- anon graphana
+- needs cd pipeline for banging!  uppies!  uppies!

 **On darwin controllers, you'll need dees:**
 ```shell
 # on mac: